brunosastre1/sas_academy_2026/student/brunosastre/documentation/developers_guide.md

+# Developer's Guide

-# 5. Countries Data Project
+# 1. Countries Data Project

-## 5.1 Project Overview
+## 1.1 Project Overview

 The objective of the Countries Data Project was to modernize and optimize an existing SAS implementation responsible for processing World Bank Indicators data and standardized country reference information.